The views expressed by the host on this program are documented to be almost always right 99.6% of the time.

 He's not, he doesn't fit the template of any of this ruling class stuff we're talking about.

-He knows the country, but even he drinks the DC Kool-Aid and parrots the talk from the inside the Beltway dinner parties about who these unsophisticated rubes are.
+He knows the country, but even he drinks the D.C.
+Kool-Aid and parrots the talk from the inside the Beltway dinner parties about who these unsophisticated rubes are.

-It just goes to show you how infectious it is inside the beltway, and how incestuous I said would actually be a better word.
+It just goes to show you how infectious it is inside the Beltway and how incestuous, I said, would actually be a better word.

-And I've got 47 sound bites, and I got to one of them so far.
+And I've got 47 soundbites, and I got to one of them so far.

-That'll cut it down to about 27 sound bites.
+That'll cut it down to about 27 soundbites.

-Like, I don't care what Bill Maher and Joy Behar are saying.
+If I just get rid of the soundbites about me, like I don't care what Bill Maher and Joy Behar are saying.

-I couldn't care less what they say about me.
+Whoopi-Go, I couldn't care less what they say about me.

 It's a waste of time to me.